-If you’re looking for a lighter dessert this holiday season that’s fruity and creamy whilst still being full of festive flavours, this plantbased tart is the one for you.
-The creamy filling resembles a panna cotta consistency which it lends from the full fat coconut milk in the recipe.
-Homemade cranberry and pomegranate curd brings a punch of zingy fruitiness to the filling which sits on an easy no-bake gingerbread spiced crust.
+If you're looking for a lighter dessert this holiday season that's fruity and creamy whilst still being full of festive flavors, this plant-based tart is the one for you.
+The creamy filling resembles a panna cotta consistency which it lends from the full-fat coconut milk in the recipe.
+Homemade cranberry and pomegranate curd bring a punch of zingy fruitiness to the filling which sits on an easy no-bake gingerbread spiced crust.

-What’s more, this cake is made with plantbased ingredients, is dairy-free and gluten-free too.
+What's more, this cake is made with plant-based ingredients, and is dairy-free and gluten-free too.
 It can also be made nut-free by swapping out the pecans in the base for another ingredient.
-It’s suitable for vegans, coeliacs and everyone in the family to enjoy this Christmas season.
+It's suitable for vegans, coeliacs and everyone in the family to enjoy this Christmas season.

-Pecans: Buttery pecans give flavour to the base of the tart.
+Pecans: Buttery pecans give flavor to the base of the tart.
 You can swap these out for extra buckwheat or oats to keep this tart nut-free.

-Sea salt: A touch of salt helps to enhance the flavours of the tart crust while also helping to marry all the flavours together.
+Sea salt: A touch of salt helps to enhance the flavors of the tart crust while also helping to marry all the flavors together.

 Coconut sugar: The base of the tart is sweetened with coconut sugar in order to keep it refined sugar-free.
-Coconut sugar also has a deep caramel flavour, which adds to the taste.
+Coconut sugar also has a deep caramel flavor, which adds to the taste.